TinkerSnail/el_sombrero/README.md

 # El Sombrero 🌮

-A custom [OpenRCT2](https://openrct2.org) flat ride — a spinning wheel crowned with a giant rotating sombrero.
+A custom [OpenRCT2](https://openrct2.org) flat ride: a spinning wheel crowned with a giant rotating sombrero.
 It's built on the game's **Enterprise** ride type but reworked to behave like the real *El Sombrero* ride at Six Flags: it spins flat (with the usual start / stop / acceleration) instead of tilting up to